Registration

 Students who find it necessary to withdraw from classes must do so formally.
 The withdrawal process can be completed online using ctcLink or in person using a Change of Registration form at the Enrollment Services Office.
 The dates and deadlines for dropping and/or withdrawing from classes are available at www.clark.edu/enroll/registration/academic-calendar.php

-• For courses with unusual start and end dates, withdrawals will not be accepted after the day before the term ends.
+- For courses with unusual start and end dates, the withdrawal is the day before the last day of the term.

 Administrative Withdrawal